-The new editions of the Commercial Court Guide (11th edition) and Circuit Commercial Court Guide are published today.
+The new editions of the Commercial Court Guide (11th edition) and Circuit Commercial Court Guide have been published (February 2022).

 The new edition of the Commercial Court Guide reflects a variety of changes to practice – some brought about by the COVID-19 pandemic (default electronic bundles and more use of technology and remote hearings), some reflecting innovations such as the Disclosure Pilot and Practice Direction 57AC on trial Witness Statements.